mlgranger540/matt-lloyd-writes-static/README.md

 ### Acknowledgements

-- My family and friends for testing the deployed project and providing feedback as well as detailing any bugs found - special mention to Ben for going above and beyond!
+- My family and friends for testing the deployed project and providing feedback as well as detailing any bugs found
+- Special mention to Ben for going above and beyond!
 - My tutor Michael and mentor Antonio for their support and guidance